noajshu/cs140e-project/proposal.md

 ### *Nadin Ey and Noah Shutty*

 ## Introduction
-We propose to implement better threads with the twist of a RFID card-controlled policies.
+We propose to implement better threads with the twist of RFID card-controlled policies.

 One source of inspiration is the following suggested project:
 *"Make a clean system that can sensibly blend pre-emptive, cooperative, and deadline-based run-to-completion threads (which do not need context switching)"*

 We are interested in all of the concepts above, and also in adding auxiliary hardware.
 RFID could be a fun way to interact with the pi via card interaction events captured by the kernel.
 We imagine modifying the thread scheduling policies and/or priorities on the fly using thread badging.

+The scheduler may become somewhat complicated to support the three forms of context switching mentioned above.
+The different types of threads may interact nontrivially.
+Hopefully we get all of this functionality working and well-tested.

 ## Tasks